MDF Doors & Panels

-Price your doors and panels or order online.
+Price or order your doors and panels online.

 We use moisture resistant MDF which is an ideal material for moisture rich environments making it the perfect choice for replacement kitchen doors and bathroom cupboard doors.
 MR MDF also has better qualities for paint finishes than standard MDF ensuring the product looks great and you can use any paint finish you like.

 To give you some idea of what you can do with MDF doors and panels, we've given you some examples below to demonstrate how flexible this material is.
 If however you can't find what you are looking for please contact us or, if you are local to Huntingdon, why not pop in and see us?
 We are close to the A1 and A14 so we're easy to get to from Cambridge and Peterborough too.

 If you want to get a price don't forget you can use our online quotation system.
 Simply enter in your dimensions and get a price.

 MDF Kitchen Door